davibe/docka/README.md

 ### Usage

-- click on an application icon: show/hide application (icon dims)
+- click on an application icon:
+  - show and activate that application
+  - if application is frontmost and visible then hidden it
-- double click on an icon: show application and hide all others
+- double click: show application and hide all others
+- (experimental) triple click: fits application window to screen with some margin

 ### Why: It's difficult to explain it properly, but